FarhanShares/laravel-mediaman/README.md

 // leave it empty to get the original media URL
 $mediaOneUrl = $media[0]->getUrl();
 ```

+When the media disk is configured with `visibility => private`, `getUrl()` attempts to return a temporary signed URL (when supported by the disk driver), and falls back to the regular URL method otherwise.

 It might be a common scenario for most of the Laravel apps to use the first media item more often, hence MediaMan has dedicated methods to retrieve the first item among all associated media.